 The highly contagious nature of COVID-19 and the serious complications which may arise in the elderly or people with underlying health issues is causing great concern in our community.
 During these times, people often turn their minds to what would happen to their loved ones if they became gravely ill or died.
 Many people feel compelled to create or update their Will and put Powers of Attorney and Powers of Enduring Guardian in place.
 We have safe processes in place which adhere to the Australian health guidelines to assist you with drafting and executing any wills & estates documents during this unprecedented time.

 What is a family provision claim?

-A family provision claim must be filed with the Court no later than 12 months from the date on which the person passed away.
+A family provision claim must be filed with the Court no later than 12 months from when the person passed away.

 Who is eligible to make a family provision claim?

-The Succession Act 2006 states that an eligible person who may apply to the Court for a family provision order are:
+The Succession Act 2006 states that an eligible person who may apply to the Court for a family provision order is: